 All foreign tax debts referred to HMRC under these arrangements are recovered through the same debt enforcement methods as UK income tax debts.
 HMRC can therefore take the same legal proceedings in relation to enforcement as they would have done if the tax debt arose in the UK and was payable to HMRC.
 However there are strict rules and guidance which HMRC must follow in order to collect the debt for the foreign tax authority.

 HMRC now have a specialist team of Tax Debt Collectors based in Bradford and known as the Mutual Assistance in the Recovery of Debt (MARD) team which operates as part of the more well known HMRC Debt Management department.

-How to challenge HMRC’s MARD Letter:
+How do you challenge HMRC’s MARD Letter?

 Our Tax Solicitors and Barristers are regularly instructed to act for clients whom are facing MARD distress and enforcement proceedings and demands from HMRC.
 We adopt a bespoke approach on these matters depending on our client’s individual needs.
 Depending on the specifics of the case, we may be able to negotiate with HMRC and/or legally challenge the debt and/or the enforcement action taken under the Directive.
 If you are facing action from the HMRC MARD team do not hesitate to contact us for legal advice.

 If you need HMRC MARD Investigation advice, we are available to aid you at every stage of the HMRC investigate process.
 Members of our legal team have first-hand experience and knowledge of the internal workings of HMRC.
 We can provide you with the very best representation in negotiations with HMRC and defending all forms of HMRC fraud, tax inquiry, tax fraud investigation, criminal tax evasion and HMRC enquiries and investigations.
 Our team specialises in successfully challenging HMRC decisions and will assist you in every aspect of the investigation.